 1. Service Area Public Health - Sexual Health 2.
 Proposal No. 26a 3.
 Head of Service Stephen Nicholson, Peter Wilkinson What is the proposal?
 4. Budget Proposal Sexual health Savings of £115,000 will be realised from sexual health and HIV social care services through: Integrating clinical service provision Re-designing sexual health promotion and HIV prevention for students and men who have sex with men Stopping HIV prevention funding for generic lesbian, gay, bisexual and transgender (LGBT) counselling Alternative funding sources for HIV social care (women and families) have been identified Highlight the most significant disproportionate impacts on groups 5.
-Summary of impactsDisproportionate impacts identified related to the following characteristics: Age (you Reduced capacity in HIV prevention and sexual health promotion could lead to increase in prevalence of Sexually Transmitted Infections including HIV Younger people (under 25) are disproportionately affected by poor sexual health.
-Reducin promotion and screening for STIs at the University of Brighton could impact negatively on t Men who have sex with men (MSM) are disproportionately affected by poor sexual health i reduction in access to information, advice and resources to promote good sexual health and result in increased incidence of STIs and HIV crease in the incidence and Reducing sexual health tively on this group al health including HIV.
-A 6.
+Summary of impacts Disproportionate impacts identified related to the following characteristics: Reduced capacity in HIV prevention and sexual health promotion could lead to incorprevalence of Sexually Transmitted Infections including HIV Younger people (under 25) are disproportionately affected by poor sexual health. crease in the incidence and promotion and screening for STIs at the University of Brighton could impact negatively on this group Men who have sex with men (MSM) are disproportionately affected by poor sexual health including HIV.
+A reduction in access to information, advice and resources to promote good sexual health and safer sex could result in increased incidence of STIs and HIV 6.
 Assess level of impact (1= low/minimal 5 = high/significant) 2

 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts Service re-design to ensure the most efficient and cost effective services that are targeted towards those most at risk of sexual ill health are delivered within available budget.
 The integrated sexual health service will support the University of Brighton Students' Union to provide sexual health promotion and chlamydia and gonorrhoea screening to the student body.
 8. Full EIA?
-Not needed - service redesign will use EIA completed in 2015 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+Not needed - service redesign will use EIA completed in 2015 How will you monitor the impact of this proposal and the success of your mitigating actions on groups over the coming year (or more)?
 9. Monitoring and Evaluation Contract monitoring data Sexual health service activity STI rates Chlamydia screening coverage and detection rates 10.
 Cumulative impacts Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
-Please explain these impacts.
+Please explain these impacts. inipacts None